 China has a recorded history of 3,500 years.
 The range of Chinese achievements in philosophy, literature, art, science and technology compares with those of a whole continent rather than a single country.

-Students learn Classical Chinese, the medium through which traditional Chinese civilization has been transmitted, and the contemporary language, which gives access to the world's most populous state.
+You will learn Classical Chinese, the medium through which traditional Chinese culture has been transmitted, and the contemporary language, which gives access to the world's most populous state.

 You do not need to have any prior experience of Chinese in order to apply to study this language at undergraduate level.